-The Coast Guard is developing an SOS system designed to meet the two most urgent requirements of tracing a pleasure when a boat is in distress and her exact
+The Coast Guard is developing an SOS system designed to meet the two most urgent requirements of tracing a pleasure craft in trouble - to know immediately when a boat is in distress and her exact location.

 The new approach is known as the Distress Alerting and Locating System (DALS).
-The system will identify the boat in trouble and provide vectoring to everyone and expressed his gratitude information for rescue craft.
+The system will identify the boat in trouble and provide vectoring information for rescue craft.

-The DALS will have three major parts: First - A unit that goes aboard a boat, the District's Safe Boating Week Queen to looks like a walkie-talkie and is about the say a few words, and in doing so, she
+The DALS will have three major parts: First - A unit that goes aboard a boat, looks like a walkie-talkie and is about the same size.

-It has a "panic-button" which, when a safe boating season for 1972. pushed, sends a signal over a VHF-FM alert, the identity of the sender and
+It has a "panic-button" which, when pushed, sends a signal over a VHF-FM radio band.
+This signal gives the distress alert, the identity of the sender and re-transmits received loran-C and omega